wtucker29/TriviaTrove/README.md

 ## Getting Started
 <p>
-    Instructions to setup Project Atelier on your local machine below.
+    Instructions to setup TriviaTrove on your local machine below.
 </p>

 ### Prerequisites